TomarGunjan/CS553-DistributedAlgorithms/README.md

 **Application.conf** - This file has static values and data to be referenced by code

+**test/src** - this package contains test unit tests for all algorithms

 ## How to run project
 ### From Intellij IDE
 Pre Requisites :